torvalds/linux/Documentation/driver-api/pm/devices.rst

 However, the details here may again be platform-specific.
-For example, some systems support multiple "run" states, and the mode in effect at the end of resume might not be the one which preceded suspension.
+For example, some systems support multiple "run" states, and the mode in effect at the end of resume might yest be the one which preceded suspension.
 That means availability of certain clocks or power supplies changed, which could easily affect how a driver works.